 Author(s): Karan Verma, M.Sc.; Pramilesh Tekchand Suryawanshi

-Karan Verma, M.Sc., is a senior analyst on the China In-Depth team at DRG, part of Clarivate.
+Karan Verma, M.Sc., is a senior analyst on the China In-Depth team at Clarivate.
 He is involved in primary and secondary market research to create syndicated landscape and forecast content and provide Chinese market-specific insights in various therapy areas, including hepatocellular carcinoma, multiple myeloma, non-Hodgkin’s lymphoma, migraine, type 2 diabetes, and multiple sclerosis.
 He has expertise in market forecasting, competitive intelligence, benchmarking, and brand performance analytics.
 He obtained his M.Sc. in biomedical engineering from the University of Warwick in Coventry, United Kingdom, and a B.E. in biomedical engineering from Maharshi Dayanand University in Haryana, India.

 Pramilesh Suryawanshi, M.P.H., is an associate epidemiologist at Clarivate.
 Previously, Mr. Suryawanshi worked with Pathfinder International in Lepra, the Netherlands Leprosy Relief Foundation, and the National Health Mission.
 He received his M.P.H. from the Tata Institute of Social Sciences in Mumbai, where he worked on several public health projects, including the assessment of social health insurance schemes.
 He holds a bachelor’s degree in the Indian system of medicine (Ayurveda) from Rajiv Gandhi University of Health Sciences in Karnataka.